48 hours in wintry Utrecht

 When arriving in Utrecht by train, you can spot the Dom Tower in the distance.
 A short walk from Central Station leads to the historic city centre.
 First things first: a coffee to go and a pastry from Life’s a Peach on Voorstraat, a small bakery known for its freshly baked treats and artsy vibe.

 Caffeine topped up?
-Time to hit some of Utrecht’s nicest shopping streets for a bit of Christmas shopping (and maybe even a festive vintage outfit).
+Time to hit some of Utrecht’s nicest shopping streets.
 Begin on Voorstraat for vintage treasures like Sussies and Appel & Ei.
 Check out Puha for fashion, shoes and homeware from more than 60 young independent designers.
 And if you’re a music lover, don’t forget to pop into vinyl store Plato.
 Continue via the Oudegracht and head down to Twijnstraat for even more independent shops and characterful boutiques.

 12:30 – Long lunch at BROEI